 The Global Institute for Regenerative Futures partners with the corporate, public, social, and academic sectors to navigate and transition to regenerative futures.

-At the ThinkPlace Global Institute for Regenerative Design (GIRD) we are driving towards the vision of creating regenerative futures, going beyond the sustainable intent.
+At ThinkPlace Global Institute for Regenerative Futures we are driving towards the vision of creating regenerative futures, going beyond the sustainable intent.
 Regenerative futures, means moving beyond a doing “no harm” mindset to one in which we build the capacity of our social, environmental, and economic systems to heal and thrive.
 This is ambitious and necessary if we are to live within our planetary boundaries by 2050.

-The GIRD was established to work with businesses, scientists, policy makers, economists, financiers, investors, innovators and consumers to design systems transformations.
+The Institute was established to work with businesses, scientists, policy makers, economists, financiers, investors, innovators and consumers to design systems transformations.
 These are aimed at creating the impact at the speed needed to allow all people to live their best life within planetary boundaries by 2050.

 We are driven to work with companies who see ESG as an opportunity to be seized, not a risk to be controlled.
 We work with companies who understand that purpose and profit reinforce each other.
 They are not something to hold in balance.
 We work with companies who want to optimise profitable ESG impact across their portfolio and who want to measure that profitable impact.

 We conduct research to build facts and insights, which we share, and this then then inform programs of leadership education to embed the necessary mindsets and skills, which can be applied to real world projects where change is created.
 This creates a virtuous cycle of impact.
 Application drives more knowledge creation which in turn drives more action.

 Action-Research to inform Policy, Sector and Business change

 We specialise in research projects designed to address crucial industry and government challenges.
 Our research methodology is action-based and tailored to solve localized eco-social system challenges.
 We are exploring several key research themes, which are based on our theory of change towards net zero, equitable and nature-positive futures: